Feb 8, 2019

 - And, of course, the all-important how to get corporate sponsorships — plus why they matter more than ever.

-- Elevate awareness: Corporate sponsorships can expand the reach and impact of nonprofit fundraisers or special events.
-Nonprofits have access to a broader network of potential event attendees, volunteers, pro bono expertise and even individual donors, each of which has a personal pull to you via your corporate partner.
+- Elevating awareness: Corporate sponsorships can expand the reach and impact of nonprofit fundraisers or special events.
+Nonprofits have access to a broader network of potential event attendees, volunteers, pro bono expertise, and even individual donors, each of which has a personal pull to you via your corporate partner.

 - Raise more funds: Corporate-nonprofit sponsorships have the potential to double, triple — even quadruple fundraising initiatives.
 From direct corporate donations to employee gift matching to program sponsorships — and a few others in between — there are so many ways a nonprofit development strategy can amplify your initiatives.

-- Impact more target populations: Corporations are well-connected, well-organized and frequently tied to their public images.
-Nonprofits can leverage corporate connections toward more impactful change, moving the needle and fueling momentum required to help area populations thrive.
+- Impact more target populations: Corporations are well-connected, well-organized, and frequently tied to their public images.
+Nonprofits can leverage corporate connections toward more impactful change, moving the needle and fueling the momentum required to help area populations thrive.

 - Create sustainable fundraising and revenue models: Nonprofits exist to perpetuate their core missions, yet doing so requires in-depth nonprofit strategic planning, as well as operating revenue and organizational models that continually support their goals.
 Corporate sponsorships can provide a funding buoy that keeps nonprofits afloat year-round.

-- Mission and value alignment: Corporations will gravitate toward nonprofits whose work cultivates change in ways the company values.
-That could mean nonprofits whose work complements a company’s products, brands or services — e.g., a pet store chain with grants for animal rescues — or a nonprofit targeting similar constituents — e.g., contracting agencies working with a veteran career placement nonprofit.
+- Mission and value alignment: Corporations will gravitate toward nonprofits whose work cultivates change in ways that match their company’s values.
+That could mean nonprofits whose work complements a company’s products, brands, or services — e.g., a pet store chain with grants for animal rescues — or a nonprofit targeting similar constituents — e.g., contracting agencies working with a veteran career placement nonprofit.

-- Suitable philanthropic image: Consumers are more likely to buy or engage with companies they consider socially responsible.
+- Suitable philanthropic image: Consumers are more likely to buy or engage with companies they consider socially responsible, and 70% of customers want to know that businesses are actively supporting social issues.
 The onus lies on corporations to develop a philanthropic identity that is both authentic and value-adding — on par with its mission statement and its consumer base.

 - Ongoing opportunities: Corporates — like nonprofits — prefer continuing opportunities, not one-and-done gift matching or check writing.
 Nonprofits that can prove their commitment to ongoing corporate relationships and strategic planning are more likely to draw in heavyweight corporate sponsors and raise more money.

-- Company recognition strategies best for each nonprofit segment
+- Company recognition strategies that are best for each nonprofit segment.

 Animal welfare activism benefits the Houston area in several ways.
-Shelters improve both the safety and health of animals in their care, as well as provide the city’s leading source for pet adoption.
-Many of this segment’s nonprofits investigate animal cruelty reports, support animal rights legislation and promote overall wildlife conservation, environmentalism and animal education programs.
+Shelters improve both the safety and health of animals in their care, as well as save millions of animals each year through various efforts and services.
+Many of this segment’s nonprofits investigate animal cruelty reports, support animal rights legislation, and promote overall wildlife conservation, environmentalism, and animal education programs.

-- Ideal sponsor alignment: Brands with a vested interest in promoting the safety and well-being of animals, as well as those whose products or services relate to pet and animal care
+- Ideal sponsor alignment: Brands with a vested interest in promoting the safety and well-being of animals, as well as those whose products or services are related to pet and animal care.

 Companies that make regular contributions to animal welfare organizations in Houston include: